The Linguistics Olympiads:

 The reasons we think that this kind of activity has a positive effect on education overall are:

-- it helps students apply to language the formal analysis skills that are more typical of maths.
+- it helps students apply to language the formal analytical skills that are more typical of maths.

-- it allows them to build on the formal analysis of their mother tongue that ought to be part of English.
+- it allows them to build on their understanding of how their mother tongue works in learning a foreign language.

 - it allows boys and girls to build on their different strengths, one in formal analysis and the other in languages.

-- it allows even very young secondary pupils to develop analytical skills.
+- it allows even primary pupils to develop analytical skills.

 - it involves intellectual activities that may otherwise be less common in state schools than in some private schools.

-Language education is in a state of change, with some things getting better and others getting worse.
+Language education in the UK is in a state of change, with some things getting better and others getting worse.
 On the positive side,

 - A-level English Language is very popular